WHY INSULATE YOUR HOME?

 All materials allow heat to pass through to some degree.
 By nature brick, plasterboard, glass, and metal do a poor job at keeping the heat in.
 It’s common sense to resolve this issue by simply adding an extra layer of material that does an outstanding job where building materials let you down.
 That extra layer is an ‘insulator’.

-How well an insulator performs is measured in R-value.
+How well an insulator performs is measured by R-value.
 The higher the R-value, the better the insulation.
-Fiberglass, wool, cardboard, polyester, and polystyrene all have a high R-value and do a great job at insulating.
+Fibreglass, wool, cardboard, polyester, and polystyrene all have a high R-value and do a great job at insulating.
 So how much ‘R’ is good enough?